-Parents of children who are transported by local school bus must adhere to the bus schedule for pick-up and drop-off times.
+Parents of children on an IEP who are transported by local school bus must adhere to the bus schedule for pick-up and drop-off times.
 It is imperative that a parent or designee meet the bus to receive the child.